pallets/jinja/docs/api.rst

 .. admonition:: Note

     The low-level API is fragile.
-Future Jinja2 versions will not change it in a backwards incompatible way but modifications in the Jinja core may shine through.
+Future Jinja2 versions will try not to change it in a backwards incompatible way but modifications in the Jinja2 core may shine through.
 For example if Jinja2 introduces a new AST node in later versions that may be returned by :meth:`~Environment.parse`.